p-arrow/Red-Blue-Guide/Coding/Git.md

     httpd.serve_forever()
 ```
 - Create your Heroku app: `heroku create yourAppName`
+   - For instance, if you name your app silly-pony, it will appear on the web at https://silly-pony.herokuapp.com/
 - Push your code to Heroku with Git: `git push heroku master`
+- If something goes wrong with your server then check out the log file
+   - `https://dashboard.heroku.com/apps/xxx/logs`, but replace "xxx" with your own app's name